launchdarkly/terraform-provider-launchdarkly/docs/data-sources/team_members.md

 - `role` - The role associated with team member.
 Possible roles are `owner`, `reader`, `writer`, or `admin`.

 - `custom_role` - (Optional) The list of custom roles keys associated with the team member.
-Custom roles are only available to customers on enterprise plans.
-To learn more about enterprise plans, contact sales@launchdarkly.com.
+Custom roles are only available to customers on an Enterprise plan.
+To learn more, [read about our pricing](https://launchdarkly.com/pricing/).
+To upgrade your plan, [contact LaunchDarkly Sales](https://launchdarkly.com/contact-sales/).